 A special mention should also go to the Jawbone UP24.
-It might be a couple of years old now but for the money, it's still a great option.
+It might be a few years old now but for the money, it's still a great option.

 There are actually two different UP apps in the App Store and Google Play, it's clear which one to download for your specific tracker, but they both offer a similar set of features and functions.